Assistant Dean of Students/Director of Residential Life

 Melanie (she/her/hers) joined the Mount Holyoke community in August of 2011.
 Prior to her arrival, Melanie worked for Residential Life departments at the University of Connecticut, University of Illinois at Urbana-Champaign and Eastern Michigan University.
 She earned both a Bachelor's degree in Women’s Studies and a Master's degree in Counseling/College Student Personnel from Eastern Michigan University.
 Melanie’s professional interests include technology and social media, women's education, feminism, body image and the geek subculture.
 Melanie is a Midwestern expat who wandered into New England and decided to stay, but is very proud of her Midwestern roots.
 In her free time, Melanie is a devoted crafter who knits, crochets, paints and sews and is a self-professed geek that loves playing video and board games, watching Doctor Who and gardening.

 The Associate Director assists the Director with the overall operation of the Residential Life office.
 In addition, the Associate Director manages the first-year assignment process, room change requests, general room changes, off-campus housing, and the annual housing lottery.
-Projects such as residence hall fire safety and other collaborations with Facilities Management, along with the oversight of all student and professional staff selection and training, assessment of programs, website and social media maintenance and marketing for the office are coordinated by the Associate Director.
+Projects such as residence hall fire safety and other collaborations with Facilities Management, along with serving as a Student Conduct Officer, assessment of programs, website and social media maintenance and marketing for the office are coordinated by the Associate Director.

 The Area Coordinators (ACs) are professional, full-time, live-in staff.
 These staff members are responsible for overseeing six to seven residence halls and advising and supervising the hall student staff members who work in their respective halls.
 The ACs promote and create educational and social programs for residence halls in several areas, such as diversity and inclusion, health and wellness, and living and learning.
-They adjudicate violations of campus policy and participate in the Dean On-Call rotation.
-Please refer to the In Hall Staff ;listing to identify the halls each Area Coordinator supervises.
+They adjudicate violations of campus policy and participate in the Professional Staff On-Call rotation.
+Please refer to the In Hall Staff listing to identify the students each Area Coordinator supervises.